rosado-io/docs/configuration/yaml.md

   #
   # Default is "if_exists"
   secondary_authentication_mode: if_exists
+  # Configure Device Token.
+  # Device token can be generated during MFA.
+  # It is used to skip MFA on the device for future authentication.
+  device_token:
+    # Determine how long the device token is valid.
+    expire_in_days: 30
+  # Configure Recovery Code
+  recovery_code:
+    # The number of recovery codes.
+Default is 16.
+    count: 16
+    # Whether the user can list the recovery codes again.
+Default is false.
+    list_enabled: false
 # Configure different authenticator behavior.
 authenticator:
-  # Configure Bearer Token Authenticator.
-  # Bearer token can be generated during MFA.
-  # It is used to skip MFA on the device for future authentication.
-  bearer_token:
-    # Determine how long the bearer token is valid.
-    expire_in_days: 30
   # Configure OOB-OTP Authenticator.
   oob_otp:
     email: